beeper/sdk-docs/Widgets.md

 - Code: https://github.com/beeper/widget-summarizer
 - Created by: Beeper

 Do It: it's like a button you can press that guesses what you need (information, guidance, etc) and gives it to you.
-Uses Anthropic Claude AI.
+Uses the OpenAI API.
 - Link: https://do-it.beeper.vercel.app
 - Code: https://github.com/beeper/widget-do-it
 - Created by: Beeper